-The first thing you need to know is that the typical figures obtained from ONLINE sources are usually much higher than the values allowed by the dealer from his copy of the N.A.D.A.
+The first thing you need to know is that the typical RV values obtained from ONLINE sources are usually much higher than those allowed by the dealer from his copy of the N.A.D.A.
 RV valuation guide.
 (National Automotive Dealer's Association.)
-In other words, what YOU think your RV is worth is probably much, much higher that what the DEALER will actually allow for it.
+In other words, what YOU think your RV is worth is probably much, much higher than what the DEALER will actually allow for it.

 This is the same for the automotive, boat or RV industries.
 The dealer MUST take trade-ins at or below wholesale to ever hope to eventually make a reasonable profit.
 He must allow for interest payments on his used inventory, commissions to sales people, overhead, and much more.